 Heb 7:22 “by so much more Jesus has become a surety of a better covenant.”

 The Law is a Covenant

 Our Savior provides a better covenant.
-So the Law was also a covenant or what Savior offers couldn’t be a better one.
+So the Law was also a covenant or what Savior offers couldn’t be a 'better' one.
 However, Hebrews is certainly not thinking of the Covenant at Sinai since it didn’t have anything to do with the Levitical system, their altar or tithing to them.
-We find a covenant that does include those things in Deuteronomy.
-Indeed, it is Deuteronomy that was quoted earlier in this writing as evidence that the Levitical priests were the Appellate Judges and officiated before the Creator at His dwelling.
+As it turns out there is a covenant that does include those things in Deuteronomy.
+Indeed, it is Deuteronomy that was referenced earlier in this writing as evidence that the Levitical priests were the Appellate Judges and officiated before the Creator at His dwelling.

-Deuteronomy is the record of a covenant Moses placed before Israel just before he died and they went into the Promised Land.
+Deuteronomy is the record of a covenant Moses confirmed with Israel just before he died and they went into the Promised Land.
 It officially established the Levitical system for Israel.
 Even though Moses was a son of Levi he worked outside the Levitical system.
 Once this Deuteronomy covenant was confirmed authority was turned over to Joshua and Aaron’s son Eleazar who was then the High Priest.
-Moses was removed from authority (Deu 32:48-50).
+Moses was removed from any place of authority (Deu 32:48-50).

 The text of Deuteronomy does not contain all detail of that covenant made in Moab, but “Moses spoke to the children of Israel according to all that the LORD had given him as commandments to them” (Deu 1:3d).
 For instance; it expects that the Levites will offer the offerings made by fire to the Creator.
 It doesn’t say exactly what those offerings are.
 It assumes the existence of Moses other books for that information.
 In that case it assumes Leviticus and Numbers.
 It also assumes the existence of Genesis and Exodus in order to know who the sons of Levi are.